ncbi/scPopCorn/README.md

 ```
 MSingle.OutputResult("TestOut.txt")
 ```
-output results in the "TestOut.txt" file.
+Output results in the "TestOut.txt" file.

 # Examples and reproducible results